Fulham v Norwich Fulham 1.83

 Newcastle v Tottenham Draw 3.4

 "Certainly the best match up for the opening Saturday of the Premier League season and arguably of the whole weekend, if you take out the 9-0 drubbing Southampton are likely to suffer against Manchester City at the Etihad!
 This match took place in October last season and ended with a 2-2 draw.
 Spurs going ahead twice only to be pulled back, finally with a Shoma Ameobi equaliser four minutes from time.
 It may have been predictable at that stage of the season to see little coming between the sides at the end of the season, although 8 week from the end, one would have been forgiven for thinking Spurs would have finished something more than the four points clear of Newcastle that they did.
 It is only Monday before the match and the Premier League transfer market is far from over I am sure, but there will once again be little between these teams despite Spurs no longer having the Redknapp factor.
 I could only favour Newcastle for a win on that basis had I to choose one outright winner and better than 6/4 is temptation in itself, the biggest worry for me is the lack of market activity for the Geordies, the "ins" for Spurs look promising, and whilst there have been a few outs, certainly the Modric one hasn't happened yet.
 Whether he plays or not is a totally different story.
-A safe draw to open the campaign for both sides, and probably goals again, so don't rule out another 2-2 share of the points" _________________ It is literally true that you can succeed best and quickest by helping others to succeed.
+A safe draw to open the campaign for both sides, and probably goals again, so don't rule out another 2-2 share of the points" _________________ "He's good enough for me.
+I won't say he's a superhorse because you're never a superhorse until you're retired.
+Any horse can be beaten on any given day.”

 Arsenal home win.
 With or without Van Persie Arsenal will beat Sunderland.
 Poldolski, Giroud, carzola making debuts.
 I can see a comfortable win for the gunners.